sistemaon/pinescript/tvpsdoc/README.md

 In LANGUAGE > BUILT-INS > BUILT-IN FUNCTIONS = Functions used to manipulate colors in the color namespace: color.from_gradient(), color.new(), color.rgb(), etc.
 O color.new() tá referenciando .rgb, e o color.rgb() tá referenciando .new, ou seja, estão com links invertidos.

+In ARRAYS > Looping through array elements = An alternative method to loop through an array is to use a for…in loop.
+O "for…in" tá referenciando o link (https://www.tradingview.com/pine-script-reference/v5/#op_for{dot}{dot}{dot}in) sendo que deveria ser (https://www.tradingview.com/pine-script-reference/v5/#kw_for...in).

+In ARRAYS > Looping through array elements = for…in loops can return a tuple containing each index and corresponding element.
+O "for…in" tá referenciando o link (https://www.tradingview.com/pine-script-reference/v5/#op_for{dot}{dot}{dot}in) sendo que deveria ser (https://www.tradingview.com/pine-script-reference/v5/#kw_for...in).